 Relatedness and functional-trait diversity of willow genotypes – The matrix of microsatellite markers for the 26 willow genotypes used in this study was published in Table S1 of (1); however, since the willow genotyping was only based on 2 markers, they were unable to infer the relatedness among genotypes.
 If certain genotypes are more closely related to each other, and consequently have very similar phenotypes, this could introduce spurious confidence in our associations between willow traits and gall abundances/phenotypes.
 We can examine this phenotypic similarity by measuring the functional evenness and divergence of the 26 willow genotypes in multivariate trait space (2).
 To do this, we calculated the average trait value for each of the 40 traits we measured for each willow genotype.
 We then calculated functional evenness and functional divergence using the ‘FD’ package in R. For both indices, values close to zero correspond to functional redundancy, while values close to one indicate functional distinctiveness.
 We found that functional evenness and divergence were equal to 0.94 and 0.87, respectively, suggesting that the phenotypes (in multivariate trait space) of each genotype are quite distinct from each other.
 Therefore, we argue that not knowing the relatedness among the 26 genotypes probably introduces little bias in our trait associations with the abundances and sizes of galls.

+Sampling interactions in gall-parasitoid network – The total number of potential gall-parasitoid interactions in this bipartite network is 24 (i.e. each of the 4 galls could interact with each of the 6 parasitoids, 6*4 = 24).
+Interspecific differences among gall species (e.g. differences in gall morphology, phenology, plant part galled, etc.) and sampling effort likely constrain the number of potential interactions observed to considerably less than 24.
+While it was not the focus of our study to examine interspecific differences, it is important to demonstrate that we have sampled the majority of interactions in the gall-parasitoid network.
+To demonstrate this, we considered unique gall-parasitoid interactions as ‘species’ and used Chao 1 (5) to estimate the total number of interactions.
+While we documented 12 unique gall-parasitoid interactions, Chao 1 estimated the number of interactions to be 14.98 (std. error = 4.49), suggesting that we have sampled the majority of interactions in the gall-parasitoid network.

 Calculating quantitative-weighted linkage density (food-web complexity) – Quantitative-weighted linkage density, LDq, was calculated using the following equations (3).
 Given an s-by-s food web matrix b = bij, with bij corresponding to the number of individuals of species j (galls or parasitoids) emerging from species i (willow or galls) per willow branch over a single growing season, bi. is the sum of row i, b.j is the sum of column j, and b.. is the total sum.
 The Shannon indices for the prey and predatory interactions were calculated as,